 At over 50kg, Wallace is our biggest and hairiest product tester.
 His suspicious and paranoid temperament is perfect for putting products through the ‘is this too weird/scary to allow within 10 paces’ test.

 Ava knows that she deserves only the best.
 She’ll be casting an expert eye over over the quality of the products on test — they'll have to be both chic and sturdy to pass muster with this high-end hound!

 Tiffin’s the baby of the bunch, at just six months old, but is gaining experience fast as an expert product tester.
 This plucky pooch won’t hold back from destruction testing – she’ll be putting every item through its paces at 100mph.

 Monty, Pugsley, and Archie come as a package and represent testing on behalf of multi-pet households.
 They’re a tough bunch to impress, particularly Monty, who’s known to be ruthlessly critical of any weakness or imperfection.

 Dog cooling mats and beds reviews

 We've tested four different designs of cooling mats and beds.

 Wilko Pet Cooling Mat

 The Wilko Pet Cooling Mat is our budget option.
-Near identical cooling mats are available from other high street retailers including Home Bargains, Aldi and online through Amazon.
-They're usually available in any colour you like, as long as it’s royal blue.
+Nearly identical cooling mats are available from other high-street retailers, including Home Bargains, Aldi, and online through Amazon.
+They're usually available in any color you like, as long as it’s royal blue.